 "Would you be favorable to getting some punch while we take a rest and get to know each other more?"
-Seeing the spark in his eyes leaves me feeling weak in the knees and I agree quickly.
+Seeing the spark in his eyes leaves me feeling weak in the knees; I agree quickly.

 For the rest of the evening we get to know each other better.
 I learn he is really a man of few words, yet our conversation ebbs and flows with little effort.
 He was born in Greece, moved to Washington with his parents at age nine, and held onto his dream of becoming an investigator since the fourth grade.
 He holds firm to morals and is very attentive.

-The entire time we converse attractive women approach him and each time he politely turns them down, with a few exceptions that only make me smile.
+The entire time we converse attractive women approach him and each time he politely turns them down, with a few exceptions, which only make me smile.
 It seems he has little tolerance for the overly persistent.
 Any time a young child or teenage girl asks, he excuses himself with a wink to me and indulges them.

 After the first princess dance, as he calls them, he explains, "I don't want to be responsible for fracturing their fragile hearts.
 Their intentions are sweet and pure.
-The younger ones have their crushes, but to be turned down when they muster up the courage is crushing to their developing self-esteem.
+The younger ones have their crushes, but to be turned down when they muster up the courage could squash their developing self-esteem.
 They are not trying to have their way with me and toss me aside, like many adult women.
 They just want to feel special, like a princess."

 "I will always have some competition then."
-His eyes light up and my face flushes furiously as I discern my words were not internal after all.
+His eyes light up.
+My face flushes furiously as I discern my words were not internal after all.
 I turn my head to the side and let my hair cascade down for cover.
 I feel his finger curl under my chin and gently lift my face up toward him again.

 Once our eyes meet he speaks, "There is no competition".
-He nearly whispers and our eyes lock once again until another brazen female's voice cuts in.
+He nearly whispers.
+Our eyes lock once again, broken by another brazen female's voice cutting in.
 With each disturbance, I wait anxiously to see if this one will be the woman to grasp his attention enough to accept.
 "I'm sorry Miss, I had just asked this beautiful Belle to dance.
 Thank you for the offer though."
 He picks up my hand once more and leads me onto the dance floor.

-A succession of slow songs later, the room is silent and we are still swaying.
+A succession of slow songs later, the room is silent as we continue to sway.
 I scan the room to find it is mostly cleared with Charlie and Jasper heading our way from across the room.
-Demetri follows my gaze and we break apart just before they reach us.
+Demetri follows my gaze.
+We break apart just before they reach us.
 "Hey kids, they are kicking us out to finish the clean-up.
 You're staying with me tonight, right Bells?"
 Charlie asks.